danyarwx/42_Piscine/README.md

 Welcome to my 42 Piscine archive.
 This is a collection of all the exercises, projects, and brain-melting challenges I survived during the infamous **4-week bootcamp** at [42 Coding School](https://42.fr/).

-I did my Piscine here: [42 Heilbronn](https://www.42heilbronn.de/en/homepage)
+I did my Piscine at [42 Heilbronn](https://www.42heilbronn.de/en/homepage)

 ---